dihandesilva22/ChatPal/README.md

 **Purpose**

-Main purpose of this project is to connect with all your best pals who miss you, who are closer to you from all around the world.
+Main purpose of this project is to create a platform to connect with all your best pals who miss you, who are closer to you from all around the world.

 **Description**